-If you’re looking for information about tachograph replacement funding, you’ve come to the right place!
-In this article, we describe the most important aspects related to this topic, and you’ll learn:
+If you are looking for information about tachograph replacement funding, you’re in the right place!
+In this article, we explain the key aspects of this topic, including:

-• What is the funding for replacing old drivers’ working time recording devices;
+- What is the funding for replacing old driver working time recording devices?

-• How much refund the Polish transport industry will receive;
+- How much reimbursement will the Polish transport sector receive?

-• Who is eligible and what conditions must be met to obtain funding for tachograph replacement;
+- Who is eligible and what conditions must be met to obtain financial support for tachograph replacement?

-• Which devices are covered by the funding and the necessity to replace tachographs;
+- Which devices are covered by the subsidy and mandatory replacement?

-• How and by when to submit an application to ARiMR for funding for the latest version of tachographs;
+- How and by when should you apply to ARiMR for funding for the latest tachograph version?

-• Does tachograph replacement apply to every carrier?
+- Does the tachograph replacement requirement apply to all carriers?

 Funding for Tachograph Replacement from KPO in Poland